TheThingsNetwork/docs/_archives/refactor/arduino.md

 * Access to [preview.dashboard.thethingsnetwork.org](https://preview.dashboard.thethingsnetwork.org/).
 * Arduino board with [Microchip RN2xx3 module](http://www.microchip.com/design-centers/wireless-connectivity/embedded-wireless/lora-technology) for LoRaWAN.
 * Version 0.x of the [The Things Network Arduino Library](https://github.com/thethingsnetwork/arduino-library).

+<div class="alert alert-danger"><strong>Warning:</strong> The APIs for these versions of the library and backend might still change and the database (registered application and devices) reset.
+Do not use in production!</div>